hashicorp/vault-client-go/docs/Auth.md

 	if err != nil {
 		log.Fatal(err)
 	}
+	client.SetToken("my-token")

-	accountId := "accountId_example" // string | AWS account ID to be associated with STS role.
-If set, Vault will use assumed credentials to verify any login attempts from EC2 instances in this account. awsConfigStsRequest := *openapiclient.NewAwsConfigStsRequest() // AwsConfigStsRequest |
+	accountId :=  // string | AWS account ID to be associated with STS role.
+If set, Vault will use assumed credentials to verify any login attempts from EC2 instances in this account.

+	awsConfigStsRequest := NewAwsConfigStsRequestWithDefaults()

-	resp, err := client.Auth.PostAuthAwsConfigStsAccountId(context.Background(), accountId).AwsConfigStsRequest(awsConfigStsRequest)
+	resp, err := client.Auth.PostAuthAwsConfigStsAccountId(context.Background(), accountId, awsConfigStsRequest)
 	if err != nil {
 		log.Fatal(err)
 	}
 	defer resp.Body.Close()

 	io.Copy(os.Stdout, resp.Body)